-During the year ended December 31, 2022 the Company recognized impairments of internally developed software related to the Common Matching project due to a change in strategy which resulted in a reprioritization of efforts triggering an evaluation for impairment.
+During the year ended December 31, 2022, the Company recognized impairments of internally developed software related to the Common Matching project due to a change in strategy that resulted in a reprioritization of efforts triggering an evaluation for impairment.
 The evaluation concluded that the \$704,000 carrying value of its internally developed software was not recoverable and exceeded its fair value.

-7. LINES OF CREDIT AND CREDIT RATINGS
+8. LINES OF CREDIT AND CREDIT RATINGS

 Lines of credit.
 The Company maintains a committed line of credit, pursuant to DTC's rules, to support settlement of its payment obligations in the event any of its Participants default.
-Details for the terms of the outstanding lines of credit as of December 31, 2022 and 2021 follow:
+Details for the terms of the outstanding lines of credit as of December 31, 2023 and 2022 follow:

-Committed 2022 2021
+Committed 2023 2022

 Amount \$1.9 billion \$1.9 billion

 Denomination USD USD

-Number of Participants/Lenders 30/36 29/35
+Number of Participants/Lenders 29/35 30/36

-Borrowing Rate The greatest of the FRBNY rate, Adjusted Daily Secure Overnight Financing Rate (SOFR), or zero on the day of borrowing plus 1.40% The greatest of the FRBNY rate, Adjusted London Interbank Offered Rate (LIBOR), or zero, on the day of borrowing, plus 1.40%
+Borrowing Rate The greatest of the FRBNY rate, Adjusted Daily Secure Overnight Financing Rate (SOFR), or zero on the day of borrowing plus 1.40% The greatest of the FRBNY rate, Adjusted Daily Secure Overnight Financing Rate (SOFR), or zero on the day of borrowing plus 1.40%

-Maturity Date May 2023 May 2022
+Maturity Date April 2024 May 2023

-Annual Facility Fee 0.10% (1) 0.10% (1)
+Annual Facility Fee $0.10\%$ $^{(1)}$ $0.10\%$ $^{(1)}$

-Uncommitted (2) 2022 2021

-Amount C\$200 million

-Denomination CAD

-Number of Participants/Lenders 1/1

-Borrowing rate A rate per annum equal to the Canadian Prime Rate minus 0.50%

-Maturity Date On Demand